shiyuhang0/tidbcloud-branch-gorm-example/README.md

 > **Warning:** This repo is only for testing.
 Please don't use it in production.

-This repo is a gorm example of CI/CD workflow powered by TiDB Cloud Branch.
-With it, you can test with TiDB Cloud branch (a fork of TiDB Serverless cluster) rather than the production cluster in every PR.
+This repo is a gorm example of CI/CD workflow powered by TiDB Serverless branch.
+With it, you can test with the branch (a fork of TiDB Serverless cluster) rather than the production cluster in every PR.

 Open a new PR or commit in this [example PR](https://github.com/shiyuhang0/tidbcloud-branch-gorm-example/pull/4) to have a try.
 Note that only 5 branches are allowed now, see [TiDB Serverless branches](https://docs.pingcap.com/tidbcloud/branch-overview) for more details.